 Question: Will my MA or PhD degree from The EGS be recognized in the USA, Europe, and elsewhere?

-Answer: Yes, The European Graduate School (The EGS) grants a recognized MA and PhD degree (Doktor der Philosophie) on the basis of the Wallis State Council decision from April 14, 1998.
-And, with decision from December 12, 2000, the United States Department of Education has determined that The EGS satisfies the definition of an eligible institution under the Higher Education Act of 1965.
-The EGS School Code OPE ID Number is 03518300.
+Answer: Since April 2015 The European Graduate School is accredited as an institution of Higher Education within the European Qualification Framework (EQF) by the State of Malta (license number 2015-007).
 The European Graduate School is governed by The European Graduate School Foundation (EGSF) with a Board of Directors that includes a representative of the accrediting state (Canton of Wallis, Switzerland).
-Since April 2015 The European Graduate School is accredited as an institution of Higher Education within the European Qualification Framework (EQF) by the State of Malta (license number 2015-007).
-The EGS is fully accredited and holds partnerships with various well-established universities.
+The EGS is accredited and holds partnerships with various well-established universities.
 Most of our alumni have gone on to teach or work in Higher Education in the USA, Canada, Europe, Australia, and elsewhere.